swiss-artg/homepage/README.md

    ddev fetch-files
    ```

-  `fetch-db` created a new database dump file in `.dbdump`
+  `fetch-db` creates a new database dump file in `.dbdump`.
-  Check the content of that directory for available dumpfiles.
+  Check the content of that directory for available dump files.
-  Use an apropriate one for `<dumpfile>`
+  Use an appropriate one for `<dumpfile>` in the command shown above.

 6. Reset cache config and admin password